Korean, Edit

 ① Produced by fat cells

-② Increased fat tissue leads to higher concentrations in the blood, suppressing appetite in the brain
+② Increased fat tissue leads to higher concentration of fats in the blood, suppressing appetite in the brain

 Leptin experiments